 In Boston, “Rolf,” a boxer was on guard at a war industry plant when he and his handler came upon a trespasser.
 The man was carrying complete plans for destroying the factory.

-In some cases, the dogs provided other types of necessary aid.
+Sometimes dogs also provided other types of necessary aid.
 In the Aleutian Islands dogs were good at guiding through fog.
 A Labrador retriever working along the coast of New Jersey had the unfortunate job of helping to retrieve the bodies of 34 American seamen.
 And in Alaska, dogs from the Dogs for Defense program were used to guard prisoners of war.

 Military dogs had more than proven their worth to the people of the United States.